ahmadajmi/furnish/README.md

 ##### Build

+This will build all the files to the build directory

 ```
-gulp
+gulp build
 ```

 ##### Development mode

-To start the development mode
+This will start the development mode and initialize a localhost server to preview and watch file changes as you code.

 ```
 gulp serve